jmn04/dev_django/README.md

-# Note-taking application (+image posting function) development by Django
+# Note-taking application (+image posting function) development by Django and bootstrap5

 To run it, enter the following command under the django project folder first.<br>
 *If this is not done in the current directory where manage.py exists, an error will occur.<br>